Adopting a Child from Morocco FAQs

-- Age of Applicant: 25 – 49 years old; 49 years and older applicants must be open to a child over 3 years old.
+- Age of Applicant: 25 – 49 years old; applicants 49 years to 55 must be open to a child over 3 years old.
 Those over 55 must be open to child 5 and older and will be considered on a case-by-case basis.

-- Marital Status: Single women and married couples with no more than 12 years age difference between spouses
+- Marital Status: Single women and married couples with no more than 12 years age difference between spouses.

 - Age of child at placement: 5 months and older.